Innovative solutions to safeguard the Energiewende

 Electricity drives our economy and forms the basis of our society.
 The Energiewende confronts the system with major challenges: Electricity from renewable sources is low-emission, but it is not continuously available.
 Solutions are being developed for this purpose.

-LEAG is embarking on new paths and will build a battery storage facility with a utilisation capacity of 53 megawatt hours (MWh) at the Schwarze Pumpe power plant industrial site.
+LEAG is embarking on new paths and has built a battery storage facility with a utilisation capacity of 53 megawatt hours (MWh) at the Schwarze Pumpe power plant industrial site.

 BigBattery Lausitz combines modern power plant infrastructures with storage technology in a completely new order of magnitude.
 In this constellation the project is the only one of its kind in Europe, to date.

-The storage facility, which is based on lithium-ion technology, will make power generation more flexible and help protect the power grid from fluctuations.
+The storage facility, which is based on lithium-ion technology, is intended to make power generation more flexible and help protect the power grid from fluctuations.
 BigBattery Lausitz is characterised by innovative charging management and the use of a new type of power plant control system.
 LEAG is thus contributing another important factor to the system integration of renewable resources.